blockchain-lab-um/ssi-snap-docs/docs/ssi-snap-tutorial/implementation.md

 else console.log(response.error)
 ```

-To `get an array of VCs` stored in MetaMask:
+#### getVCs

+---

+`getVCs` is used to get a list of VCs from the state of the currently selected MetaMask account.

+_NOTE: Currently, the only way to select a VC, for which you want to generate a VP, is through the dApp.
+This will change once MetaMask allows Snaps to implement custom UI elements and enable VC selection directly in MetaMask_

-_NOTE:_ _This will retrieve a list of VCs stored under currently connected account._
+_NOTE 2:_ _This will retrieve a list of VCs stored under currently connected account._

 ```
 const response = await window.ethereum.request({